iluvjoshallen/iluvjoshallen/README.md

 👋🏻 Hi there.
 I'm iluvjoshallen and I am a full-stack developer.
 I can code basically anything you can imagine.
 I am based in the United States of America.
 I've worked in Roblox, Visual Studio, and countless other studios.

-💻 I've worked on many projects such as varmet.net and others.
+💻 I've worked on many projects such as Varmet (varmet.net), Project Chapter OG (chapterog.com), and others.

 📩 Need to contact me?
 Email me at ```support@varmet.net```!
 I'll get back ASAP.